Hamadeen99/NLP-Classification-with-BERT-DistilBERT-and-RoBERTa/README.md

 # NLP Classification with BERT, DistilBERT, and RoBERTa

 ## Overview
-This project explores the use of pretrained transformer models for NLP classification tasks, specifically on the emotion dataset (4 classes) and DBpedia dataset (14 classes).
+This project explores the use of pre-trained transformer models for NLP classification tasks, specifically on the emotion dataset (4 classes) and the DBpedia dataset (14 classes).
 The models used include:
 - **BERT (Bidirectional Encoder Representations from Transformers)**
 - **DistilBERT (a distilled version of BERT)**
 - **RoBERTa (Robustly Optimized BERT)**